mikolaj-sujka/ATM/README.md

 Project is divided into different folders in which classes are responsible for different functionalities.

 1. **View**
 * We have 2 classes which build for us interface for every possible user in our app.
 It enables user to register/login or exit app.
 Also separated interface for signed in customers.
+In CustomerView we're able to do some operations like deposit money/withdrawal/check balance (data about amount its not stored in json, so every time we start our app, the data of the balance is refreshed).
 2. **Data**
 * I've chosen storing data in JSON in order to learn about writing/reading data in this file format and also improve my knowledge about this task.
 Folder contains class which is responsible for every aspect connected with updating/storing/reading data and also json file.
 3. **Login**